leuchtetgruen/baseviewcontroller.js/README.md

 * `opacity` (fade in/out)
 * `left` (slide in/out to the right)
 * `top` (slide in/out to the bottom)
+* fold-(top/bottom/left/right) (fold the content in from the top/bottom/left/right)

 You can implement further effects by editing the `baseviewcontroller.css` file.
-Add an `invisible-...` and a `visible-...` class and add the animated property to the `.animated` class.
+Add an `invisible-...` and a `visible-...` class.
 For further details see the CSS file.

 You can also override the `show()` and `hide()` methods but remember to call `this._show()` or `this._hide()` in them.